Differences Between Hepatitis A, B, C and D

 Hepatitis A Facts

 The symptoms include a poor appetite, fatigue, nausea, stomach pain and jaundice.
-This illness has symtoms in a 2 month timeframe.
-Children under the age of 6 do not have symptoms.
+This illness has symptoms in a two month timeframe.
+Children under the age of six do not have symptoms.
 The body produces antibodies in response to hepatitis A, so you are then protected for life.
 There is no treatment necessary unless you need to treat the specific symptoms.
-The most important way to prevent this disease is to get the vaccine.
+The most important way to prevent this disease is to get the preventative vaccine.

 Hepatitis B Facts

 Hepatitis B ranges from a mild case to a severe one.
-The symptoms typically appear from 1 to 4 months after you have become infected, although it is possible to have symptoms as early as 2 weeks.
+The symptoms typically appear from one to four months after you have become infected, although it is possible to have symptoms as early as two weeks.
 Young children may not have any symptoms.

 - Dark urine